 Even for our own agency, none of our veterinarians have the feature just yet.
 Which explains why we are using a taco caterer to demo the feature.

-We encourage practices to check their Google My Business pages to see if they can activate the feature.
+We encourage practices to check their Google Business Profile pages to see if they can activate the feature.